 % grunt assemble

-This will create a new file in our build directory called index.html.
+This will create a new file in the build directory called index.html.
 It should look like this:

 <!DOCTYPE html>